Reception Helpdesk Assistant

 Department: Estates and Facilities, Accommodation and Commercial Services

 Salary range: £18,852-£20,092 (pro rata)

 Contract type: Permanent

-Working arrangements: Two vacancies: One full-time (35 hours per week) Five days out of seven, primarily Monday to Friday One part-time (20 hours per week) Five days out of seven, primarily Monday to Friday
+Working arrangements: Part-time (25 hours per week), Five days out of seven, primarily Monday to Friday

 Reward and Benefits